keelus/horus/README.md

 ## 🤔 FAQ
 #### Why do Horus need sudo privileges?
 To be able to control ws281x Led strip, Horus needs access to the Raspberry Pi's GPIO, where the strip is connected.
 Also, the web server is initialized by default on port 80 (which is a privileged port on linux).

+## ⚖️ License
+This project is open source under the terms of the [MIT License](https://github.com/keelus/horus/blob/main/LICENSE)

 ## 📬Feedback